-We have now called San Miniato, my husband’s hometown, our family home since 2020 and I admit that one of the reasons we found this Tuscan hilltop village so charming is the selection of restaurants and food shops in this small historical centre.
-Other than being a fixture on the Via Francigena, the ancient pilgrim route, with picturesque views of the surrounding countryside from every angle you look, San Miniato is famous for being one of the rare places in the world that harbours prized white truffles — in season (October to December) you can taste them in every single place that sells food, from even the simplest bar, and the town celebrates this with their annual festival, Mostra Mercato del Tartufo Bianco and this year will be its 50th (I have been writing about it on this blog since 2010, you can see a post from 2021 on it here — I haven’t missed one since moving to Tuscany in 2005! — see below for more on how to visit during the White Truffle Festival).
+We have called San Miniato, my husband’s hometown, our family home since 2020 and I admit that one of the reasons we found this Tuscan hilltop village so charming is the selection of restaurants and food shops in this small historical centre.
+Other than being a fixture on the Via Francigena, the ancient pilgrim route, with picturesque views of the surrounding countryside from every angle you look, San Miniato is special because their countryside is one of the rare places in the world that harbours prized white truffles — in season in the autumn (October to December), you can taste them in every single place that sells food and the town celebrates white truffles with their annual festival, Mostra Mercato del Tartufo Bianco as they have for over 50 years (I have been writing about it on this blog since 2010, you can see a post from 2021 on it here — I haven’t missed one since moving to Tuscany in 2005! — see below for more on how to visit during the White Truffle Festival).

-The fact that people are drawn here to try precious white truffles, which shouldn’t be cooked, but are best grated over warm, steaming plates of simple dishes such as buttery tagliolini (see below) or fried eggs, means that over the years, a growing number of quality restaurants has made San Miniato a food destination mainly for those from surrounding local towns.
-The restaurant selection is so good it’s not only for truffles that you will want to travel here for.
+The fact that people are drawn here to try precious white truffles, which should never be cooked, but are best grated over warm, steaming plates of simple dishes such as buttery tagliolini (see below) or fried eggs, means that over the years, a growing number of quality restaurants has made San Miniato a food destination — still, though, under the radar for most.
+It’s mainly known by those from surrounding local towns.
 It’s a place I’m very proud to share with you here in this dining guide.

 Sergio Falaschi: A fourth generation Slow Food butcher shop that has a casual restaurant out the back with the best view in town and wonderful charcuterie plates (above), traditional Tuscan primi and meaty mains.
-Here you will want to try all the things that they make, which are traditional salumi and sausages, with free range pork, no preservatives or additives: their sausages (in season the truffle sausages are the best!), Cinta Senese (a local Tuscan ancient pork breed) prosciutto, spuma di gota (a whipped cream made from pork jowl or guanciale), finocchiona (a larger, fresher Tuscan salame that is perfumed with fennel seeds) and mallegato, a spiced blood sausage that is served warm, the town’s only Slow Food presidium.
-If you’re feeling like a feast, choose a bistecca from the counter to be grilled for the table.
+Here you will want to try all the things that they make, which are traditional salumi and sausages, with free range heritage breed pork, no preservatives or additives.
+Go for: their sausages, which are so good and so carefully prepared you can and should eat them raw (in season the white truffle sausages are the best!), Cinta Senese (a local Tuscan ancient pork breed) prosciutto, spuma di gota (a whipped cream made from pork jowl or guanciale), finocchiona (a larger, fresher Tuscan salame that is perfumed with fennel seeds) and if visiting in the autumn/winter, mallegato, a spiced blood sausage that is served warm and is San Miniato’s only Slow Food presidium.
+You can’t go wrong with their tagliatelle al ragu di Chianina (Tuscan heritage breed beef) either, or the tortelli alla mugellana (ravioli stuffed with mashed potato).
+If you’re feeling like a feast, choose a bistecca from the counter to be grilled for the whole table.
+Very little offerings for vegetarians, as you might imagine.
 Opening times vary seasonally so check the butcher shop (generally speaking it’s open for dinner in summer and for lunch in cold weather, closed Wednesdays).

-Maggese: For something very special, Maggese (see photos below), headed by chef Fabrizio Marino (who spent 8 years at Joia in Milan, the first vegetarian restaurant in Europe to win a Michelin star) is a fine dining vegetarian restaurant in the heart of town.
-You can do a chef’s degustation (I would highly recommend this, also the wine pairing) or you can just choose any individual dishes without doing the tasting menu.
+Maggese: For something very special, head to this fine dining vegetarian restaurant in the heart of town, Maggese (see photos below).
+Chef Fabrizio Marino spent 8 years at Joia in Milan, the first vegetarian restaurant in Europe to win a Michelin star, and is greatly inspired by Japanese and Korean temple food, flavours and fermentation techniques.
+You can do a chef’s degustation (I would highly recommend this) or you can just choose any individual dishes without doing the tasting menu.
 It’s an incredible eating and drinking experience for anyone, vegan, vegetarian, omnivores alike.
 For those who love counter dining there is a small counter for two here, which gives you a great view on the kitchen.
 Open for dinner only.

 Birra e Acciughe: I can’t tell you how many times this tiny place has saved me — sometimes you just need a warm baguette the length of your arm filled with creamy butter and anchovies (for me) or a hot dog (for the girls) to stave off a melt down!
 There is a surprising selection of over 60 artisan beer and ciders and did I mention the panini are warm?
 It’s too small for seats but most customers use the benches nearby or simply stand (see top photo).
 Closed Mondays.

-Ethan’s Bar: This cocktail bar is the place to come for aperitivo or an after dinner drink.
-Owner and mixologist Alessio Cintelli makes wonderful cocktails using well-researched liqueurs and ingredients.
-It’s a very popular place for a late night drink with the young locals!
+Ethan’s Bar: This cocktail bar is the place to come for aperitivo or an after dinner drink, a very popular place for a late night drink with the young locals late at night in particular!
+Owner and mixologist Alessio Cintelli makes good cocktails using well-researched liqueurs and ingredients.

 Enoteca Marilu: Obviously I couldn’t leave out our own enoteca (below)!
 Other than hosting cooking classes and events, we are also open to the public for wines by the glass (they come with nibbles) or bottles to take home.
 Or just come by and say hello!
-Open Wednesdays-Saturdays from 4pm-8pm.
+Open Thursdays-Saturdays from 5pm-9pm.

 Ever so slightly out of town:

-Papaveri e Papere: Just a few minutes drive downhill from the town centre is this wonderful restaurant serving modern, well executed Tuscan cuisine.
-I can never fault anything I’ve ever eaten here.
-It’s all just perfect.
+Papaveri e Papere: Just a few minutes drive downhill from the town centre is this restaurant serving modern, well executed Tuscan cuisine.
 Chef Paolo Fiaschi creates beautiful dishes based on Tuscan specialties and traditional ingredients, including a good selection of seafood, meat and vegetarian dishes, such as soft poached egg with pumpkin flan and white truffles (below), fresh tagliolini with guinea fowl ragu, bitter greens and taggiasche olives.
-Save space for dessert, they are just as beautiful to look at as they are to eat.
 Double check the opening times as they change seasonally — in the summer they are closed Sunday evenings, in cold weather Wednesdays they close.

 Taverna dell’Ozio: A 10 mins drive from the town centre of San Miniato you can reach this wonderful but small rustic tavern (red and white checkered tablecloths and all) in the countryside neighbourhood of Corazzano.
-I will say right away it is always very hard to get a reservation here, especially during truffle and mushroom season (their specialties) as it is small (even smaller since the pandemic restrictions means less people inside) and is one of the few places in the area where you can try truly traditional, Slow Food dishes like game, snails and all the truffle and foraged mushroom dishes of your dreams.
+I will say right away it is always very hard to get a reservation here, especially during truffle and mushroom season (their specialties) as it is small and is one of the few places in the area where you can try truly traditional, Slow Food dishes like game, snails and all the truffle and foraged mushroom dishes of your dreams.
 You may get lucky when they announce space available on their facebook page!
 Closed Mondays.

 The main thing to know about the festival is that driving in and out of San Miniato is extremely restricted.
 Streets are closed as food stalls and tents take up every single piazza (and car park) in town and it becomes pedestrian only for the entire weekend while the whole town emanates the perfume of these precious tubers.